How Much Do Travel Agents Make? Travel Agent Salary 2020

 The good news for travel agent employees tend to have a more predictable salary.
 Travel agent employees' earnings aren't as dependent on fluctuations of sales and the commissions garnered from those sales.
 It's also more predictable in terms of taxes and tax write-offs (stay tuned for a little more on that).

-Among these employees, the study reported that 38% of travel agent employees earned a salary only, 45% earned a combination of salary and commission, and 17% of employees earned commission only.
+Now, when it comes to travel agent employees, there's a few different ways they're compensated: salary only, commission only (not very popular), and a combo of salary and commission.
+The Travel Institute's study reported that 38% of travel agent employees earned a salary only, 45% earned a combination of salary and commission, and 17% of employees earned commission only.

 It's important to note that these travel agent employee income ranges do not consider the number of hours travel agent employees worked per week!
 The same study indicated that, on a weekly basis, 8% of travel agent employees worked fewer than 20 hours, 46% worked 20-40 hours, and 46% worked 40+ hours.

-I won't lie.
-Finding reliable data on travel agent employee salaries is a challenging scavenger hunt.
+Finding reliable data on travel agent employee salaries can be a bit like a scavenger hunt.
 In order to provide some more specific salary information, I'm going to dive into some outdated data from ASTA's (American Society of Travel Agents) 2014 Labor and Compensation Report.
 ASTA found the average employee travel agent salary to be $34,181 at the time.

 The same study also divided the averages into two categories: Leisure travel and corporate travel agent employees.
-When considering the impact of niche and experience, the same ASTA study found the average experienced corporate employees earned $13,000 more than their inexperienced counterparts.
+The ASTA study found the average experienced corporate employee earned $13,000 more than their inexperienced counterparts.
+While corporate pays more than leisure, experience can help even the pay gap.
 Experienced leisure employees enjoyed a $10,000 increase in comparison to their less experienced peers.

 These ASTA numbers are their most current available at the time.
 We promise to update the travel agent salary numbers as soon as we catch whiff of more current data.

 How much do travel agents make?
-Corporate employees & travel mangers only.
+Corporate employees & travel managers only.